PADCEV EJFV- enfortumab vedotin injection, powder, lyophilized, for solution

 Prior to administration, the PADCEV vial is reconstituted with Sterile Water for Injection (SWFI).
 The reconstituted solution is subsequently diluted in an intravenous infusion bag containing either 5% Dextrose Injection, USP, 0.9% Sodium Chloride Injection, USP, or Lactated Ringer’s Injection, USP.

-Reconstitution in Single-dose Vial
+Reconstitution in Single-Dose Vial

 Dilution in Infusion Bag